electric-eloquence/fepper-cli/README.md

-# fepper-cli
-The command line interface for the Fepper frontend rapid prototyping tool.
+# Command line interface for the Fepper frontend rapid prototyping tool.

+Use this to run all tasks associated with [Fepper](https://github.com/electric-eloquence/fepper).

+### Install
 Install this globally and you'll have access to the `fp` command anywhere within your [Fepper](https://github.com/electric-eloquence/fepper) instance.
-Use this to run all tasks associated with [Fepper](https://github.com/electric-eloquence/fepper).

 ```shell
 npm install -g fepper-cli